Gaming12846/TrollPlus/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Report a bug for the Minecraft plugin
-title: ''
+title: "[BUG] Title of the bug"
-labels: ''
+labels: bug
 assignees: ''

 ---